 If you live in the Indianapolis area and don’t yet have a trusted family dentist, call Dental Care Today PC – E. Dale Behner DDS at 317-842-2337 to schedule your child’s dental appointment with Dr. Dale Behner.
 By starting young, your child will become familiar with our Fishers dental practice and our friendly staff, ensuring that he or she never develops a fear of the dentist in Fishers.

-Be sure to check our website at http://www.indianapolisdental.com/ for more information about our services.
-We provide porcelain veneers, dental crowns, Invisalign, wisdom teeth extraction and dentures.
+Be sure to check our website at https://www.indianapolisdental.com/ for more information about our services.
+We provide porcelain veneers, dental crowns, In-House Clear Aligners, wisdom teeth extraction and dentures.